domhnall/renupharm/README.md

 Then paste the generated login command to your local terminal.
 Now configure the ECS CLI to allow deployments:

-> ecs-cli configure --cluster renupharm --region eu-west-1 --default-launch-type EC2 --config-name renupharm
+> ecs-cli configure --cluster renupharm-new --region eu-west-1 --default-launch-type EC2 --config-name renupharm-new
 > ecs-cli configure profile --profile-name domhnall-renupharm --access-key <AWS_ACCESS_KEY_ID> --secret-key <AWS_SECRET_ACCESS_KEY>

 The credentials are taken from the account under which you intend to use to connect to AWS.
 We want to create a cluster to deploy our containers to:

-> ecs-cli up --keypair domhnall-renupharm --capability-iam --size 1 --instance-type t2.micro --cluster-config renupharm
+> ecs-cli up --keypair domhnall-renupharm --capability-iam --size 1 --instance-type t2.small --cluster-config renupharm-new

 ## Deploying new nginx image